 At the time of writing, Netflix is one of the largest companies in the United States by market capitalization.
-It is a part of the Fortune 500 list, which includes the largest companies in the United States (Fortune 500 2021).
-Netflix was founded in 1997 and initially offered Digital Video Discs (DVD) films by mail.
-Ten years later, it entered the online video streaming business in 2007 and then produced content from 2013 (Dias and Navarro, 2018).
-Netflix charges customers a monthly subscription to access its streaming service, which can be accessed via various platforms such as smart television (T.V.s), mobile phones, and other electronic devices.
+It is a part of the Fortune 500 list, which includes the largest companies in the United States (Fortune, 2021).
+Netflix was founded in 1997 and initially offered Digital Video Disc (DVD) films by mail.
+It entered the online video streaming business in 2007 and then produced content from 2013 (Dias & Navarro, 2018).
+Netflix charges customers a monthly subscription to access its streaming service, which can be accessed via various platforms such as smart television (TVs), mobile phones and other electronic devices.
 Squid Game had a positive impact on the subscriptions to Netflix, and it was reported that there was a substantial increase in the third quarter of 2021, which saw Netflix add 4.4 million users (Rushe, 2021).
 This was double the subscribers from the previous quarter, and 142 million households were reported to have watched the show (Rushe, 2021).

 In order to examine the social media footprint of the show, this study will draw upon social SNA.
-SNA methods have been recently utilized to analyze disinformation topics in relation to COVID-19.
-For instance, Das and Ahmed (2021) examined the role of social media users in spreading disinformation based on the 5G and Plandemic conspiracies and complemented social network analysis (SNA) with interview data.
-Other research in this area has utilized SNA to analyze Twitter data around various conspiracy theories (Ahmed and Vidal-Alaball, et al., 2020).
+SNA methods have been recently utilized to analyse disinformation topics in relation to COVID-19.
+For instance, Das and Ahmed (2021) examined the role of social media users in spreading disinformation based on the 5G and Plandemic conspiracies, and they complemented SNA with interview data.
+Other research in this area has utilized SNA to analyse Twitter data around various conspiracy theories (Ahmed, Vidal-Alaball, et al., 2020).

-SNA has also been applied to analyze data regarding the English Premier League (EPL), such as by Chadwick et al. (2021).
-This study found that when a high impact brand such as the EPL tweets, it generated a vast number of further conversations, engagement, and replies.
+SNA has also been applied to analyse data regarding the English Premier League (EPL), such as by Chadwick et al. (2021).
+This study found that when a high impact brand such as the EPL tweeted, it generated a vast number of further conversations, engagement and replies.
 The authors note that brand managers should be aware of the potential of social media for generating impact and instigating conversations in the online world.
-Although SNA methods have been applied in various domains, to the best of our knowledge, no previous empirical work has utilized these methods to gain insight into T.V. shows on the day of their release on streaming series.
+Although SNA methods have been applied in various domains, to the best of our knowledge, no previous empirical work has utilized these methods to gain insight into TV shows on the day of their release on streaming services.

 Building on earlier work, including Chadwick et al. (2021) and Srivastava (2021), we respond to calls for future research for new products, information spread and influencers on social media using an SNA approach.
-More specifically, Srivastava et al. (2021) called for more research in eWOM and influencers using different methods (RQ1), and Fenton et al. (2021) called for more research relating to the exploration of social network shape, engagement, and influence (RQ2 and RQ3).
-Furthermore, Chadwick et al. (2021) highlight that Twitter is the most open network and tools such as NodeXL can be used for answering questions relating to impact, network shapes, conversation leaders and flows.
-They call for future research in SNA to analyze the structure and shape of conversations around high impact brands (RQ3).
+More specifically, Srivastava et al. (2021) called for more research in e-word-of-mouth (WOM) and influencers using different methods (RQ1), and Fenton et al. (2021) called for more research relating to the exploration of social network shape, engagement and influence (RQ2 and RQ3).
+Furthermore, Chadwick et al. (2021) highlight that

+Twitter is the most open network and that tools such as NodeXL can be used for answering questions relating to impact, network shapes, conversation leaders and flows.
+They call for future research in SNA to analyse the structure and shape of conversations around high impact brands (RO3).

 The prevalence of brand-talk in networked spaces has been evaluated, and others have investigated why consumers engage in these conversations (Chu et al., 2016; Kim et al. 2014).
-This study provides a new understanding of brand-issue interactions in a social media context and seeks to address the following research questions (R.Q.s):
+This study provides a new understanding of brand-issue interactions in a social media context and seeks to address the following research questions (RQs):

 RQ1.
-What was Twitter's impact in spreading the word about Squid Game on the day of its release in relation to other T.V. shows, and what role did Echo Chambers play?
+What was Twitter's impact in spreading the word about Squid Game on the day of its release in relation to other TV shows, and what role did echo chambers play?